 Activities & Entertainment: Routinely, VIC32 sets off each morning to puff at about six knots amongst the Inner Hebrides to then tie up midday or early afternoon.
 Passengers then may go on hikes, birding outings, visit small towns and fishing villages, castles and craft centers, or perhaps fish from VIC32’s launch or use it to reach a special picnic spot.
 Fit souls who don’t mind coal dust can feed the hand-fired boiler; budding captains can have a turn at the wheel or handle the lines when docking.

 Special Notes: To learn about Clyde puffers as well as this particular one, consider reading The Last of the Clyde Puffers by Keith McGinn and also Puffer Alphabet – 32 years of anecdotes by Nick Walker.
 Be aware that the season usually sells out, hence an early booking is highly recommended.
-2018 is almost sold out.
 The website features an availability chart.
 Payment in GB Pounds only.
 Casual clothing is the norm with perhaps a few garments you don’t mind getting soiled; dress in layers because of the temperature changes.
 You are requested to bring your own towels, and no laundry facilities available.

 Along the Same Lines: Nothing comes to mind that is remotely close except in size — Hebrides Cruises and Majestic Line — with both far more expensive.